-Hubris can be defined in several ways, often as having exaggerated arrogance or pride, especially in the eyes of the Gods, either willfully or in ignorance.
+Hubris can be defined in several ways, often as being insolent or having exaggerated arrogance or pride, especially in the eyes of the Gods, either willfully or in ignorance.
 Hubris always leads to the downfall, or nemesis, of the perpetrator of hubris.

 The Oracle at Delphi had the inscription “know thyself,” something contemporary people often take to be an exhortation to contemplation; but also served to warn: know that you are human, not a God; and do not strive to be a God.
 This type of arrogance makes hubris one of the greatest sins; attempting to become what one is not.
 Claiming to be better than a God, for example, is a tremendous example of hubris, with examples seen with the son of Daedalus, Icarus, who flew too close to the sun and died in the sea, or in the Odyssey when Odysseus displays hubris when gloating that it was he who blinded Polyphemus, causing Polyphemus’ father, Lord Poseidon, to have Odysseus lost at sea for twenty years on a journey home that should’ve taken less than a month.

 Simultaneously, it is to be recognized that humans have a divine part.
 In one myth, humans are sprung out of the ashes of Dionysos and the evil Titans who consume Him.
 To reclaim and recognize that divine part is to, indeed, know oneself, and the theurgist must always guard against hubris.

 Ontop of knowing your place as a divinity below the Gods and never above them, one should be aware that they have no special relationship to the Gods.
 To claim that you have a personal relationship with a God is itself wrong, as the Gods are beyond us and not subject to human etiquette.
 We have personal relations, not relationships; there’s a difference.